RikuVan/svelte-custom-stores-demo/README.md

 export const store = immerActionsStore(initialState, actions)
 ```

 Now we have our immutability and simple state updates thanks to `Immer` plus the guarantee that updates happen via actions, like so `actions.show()` in our button.
-I personally fairly happy with this when things are relatively uncomplicated.
-However, at some point we will run into new requirements.
+Notice that with Immer you don't return from an action if mutating, only if returning new state.
+We just need to map over the actions passed into our new store is to make sure they happen inside `produce` and we will return only these actions from the store.
+Now things are relatively uncomplicated but constrained.
+This will work for me in simpler cases.
+But at some point we will run into new requirements.
 Maybe we can only add dogs when they are visible and of course we want to avoid having negative dogs or too many dogs for the screen.

-## A state machine store
+## Let's make a machine

-What we want now is the ability to make sure that certain actions are only dispatched in states where they are allowed to happen.
+What we want now is the ability to ensure that certain actions are only dispatched in states where they are allowed to happen.
 We also want to guard against certain unintended updates, e.g. negative dogs.
 It's time for a full-blow state machine.
-While we could create our only little state machine (see `simple-state-machine-store.js` which is copied from a version posted in the Svelte Discord server) or we could just use `XState` which adhears to the SCXML specification and provides a lot of extra goodness, including visualization tools, test helpers and much more.
-XState provides its own interpreter.
+While we could create our little homemade state machine (see `simple-state-machine-store.js` which is copied from a version posted in the Svelte Discord server) or we could just use `Xstate` which adheres to the SCXML specification and provides a lot of extra goodness, including visualization tools, test helpers and much more.
+Xstate also provides its own interpreter.
 So, as is the case in most custom stores, all we need to do is make sure Xstate works with the Svelte store contract.
 Here is one way we could do this.

 ```js
 export {readable} from "svelte/store"